 Accessing the information we hold about you

 This applies to paper and electronic records.
 If you ask us, we will also let others see your record (except if one of the points above applies).
-If you cannot ask for your records in writing, we will make sure there are other ways you can apply.
-If you have any queries regarding access to your information please contact email@example.com or 0333 032 2970.
+If you have any queries regarding access to your information, please contact [school email address] or [school telephone number]

 Changing information you believe to be inaccurate